renpy/renpy/sphinx/source/layeredimage.rst

 multiple layers, with all layers corresponding to the attribute being shown (the if_also and if_not properties can change this).

-An attribute takes an attribute name, and optionally the `default` keyword to indicate that the attribute should be present by default.
-After these, it optionally takes a displayable and optional properties, which may be included on the line or placed in an optional block.
+An attribute takes an attribute name.
+It can also take two keyworks.
+The``default`` keyword indicates that the attribute should be present by default if no attribute in its group conflicts.
+The ``null`` keyword prevents Ren'Py from automatically searching for a displayable corresponding to this attribute, which is useful to have an attribute that is intended solely for use with `if_all`, `if_any`, or `if_not`.

 If the displayable is not present it will be computer from the layer, group, and attribute name, using the layered image's format function.